Inner Functions, Composition Operators, Symbolic Dynamics and Thermodynamic Formalism: Thermodynamic Formalism for Centered One Component Inner Functions

 where $J_F$ is the measure-theoretic Jacobian of $F$.
 By definition, the measure-theoretic Jacobian is a non-negative function in $L^1(\partial \mathbb D, m)$ such that for any measurable set $E$ on which $F$ is injective.
 In the setting of one component inner functions, $J_F(\zeta) = |F'(\zeta)|$ a.e.~on the unit circle.

-\begin{theorem} Suppose that $F$ is a one component centered inner function whose derivative lies in the Nevanlinna class.
+\begin{theorem} Suppose that $F$ is a centered one component inner function whose derivative lies in the Nevanlinna class.
 If $\mu$ is an $F$-invariant probability measure on the unit circle, then its measure-theoretic entropy

 Equality holds only for the normalized Lebesgue measure $m$. \end{theorem}

 The inequality in the variational principle above is neatly explained in \cite[Section 2.1]{MU}.
 To see that the Lebesgue measure is the only measure for which equality holds, we refer the reader to Proof II of \cite[Theorem 4.6.2]{conformal-fractals}.